killer-r2d2/gulp_starterproject_2021/README.md

 I tried all three (time: 3 days), but none of them worked fine at the end.
 ![](https://media.giphy.com/media/xiAqCzbB3eZvG/giphy.gif)
 It was really frustrating.
 So, I decieded to go back to my youtube slider.
+The javaScript for the slider is commented out (at the moment), if you like to activate the slider, go to main.js and remove the comment.
 It might have been wise to learn this at school.

 3. I wasn't able to implement the masonry for the newsSection and magazinSection.
 So I decided to use flexbox for the newsSection and css-grid for the magazinSection.